 3. Forgetting About Future Streets

 On the flop and turn, remember you might face additional bets.
 Factor in the total cost to see all remaining cards, not just the immediate bet.
+Your opponent's bet sizing on each street sets the price you pay, so think a street ahead.

 4. Being Results-Oriented